Brazil's Petrobras lowers fuel prices even as oil rises internationally

 By Marta Nogueira

-The move would be the first under the management of General Joaquim Silva e Luna, who replaced Roberto Castello Branco as the company's top executive after the government apparently disagreed with the state-run company's fuel pricing policy.
+The former army general replaced Roberto Castello Branco as the company's top executive earlier in April after the government apparently disagreed with the company's fuel pricing policy.

+The cut came even as some experts pointed to evidence of further price pressures from increasing international oil prices.

+In a note on Friday, brokerage Ativa Investimentos said its model indicated a potential 13% rise in gasoline prices.

 After landing the top job at Petrobras, Luna said he would look to avoid volatility in the domestic fuel market while not "disrespecting" international price parity.

-In a note on Friday, brokerage Ativa Investimentos said its model indicated a potential 13% rise in gasoline prices, driven by the increasing international oil prices.
+Asked about Ativa's projection on Friday, Petrobras declined specific comment but said its prices "seek equilibrium with the international market and follow the variations in to price of the products and the exchange rate."

+The Brazilian real has jumped about 4% versus the U.S. dollar over the past month.

-(Reporting by Marta Nogueira, Writing by Ana Mano, Editing by Louise Heavens)
+(Reporting by Marta Nogueira in Rio de Janeiro Writing by Ana Mano and Gram Slattery Editing by Louise Heavens and Matthew Lewis)

 ((ana.mano@thomsonreuters.com; Tel: +55-11-5644-7704; Mob: +55-119-4470-4529; Reuters Messaging: ana.mano.thomsonreuters.com@reuters.net))